 Paragangliomas overall are most commonly located within the adrenal gland (pheochromocytomas) or in the head and neck.
 For a general discussion of paragangliomas, please refer to parent article: paraganglioma

-The age range at presentation for spinal paragangliomas varies from 13-70 years.
-The mean age at presentation is 47 years.
-Males are more commonly affected than females.
+The age range at presentation for spinal paragangliomas varies childhood to older age (9-75 years of age) with most cases being diagnosed in middle age (30-60 years) 5.
+Males are somewhat more commonly affected than females 1-5.

-Presentation is either with local mass effects of neuroendocrine symptoms.
+The clinical presentation is either with local mass effects or neuroendocrine symptoms.

-The most common presenting symptoms are lower back pain and sciatica form mass effect.
+The most common presenting symptoms are lower back pain and sciatica from mass effect.

 Cauda equina paragangliomas frequently actively secrete neuropeptides, particularly 5-hydroxytryptamine and somatostatin, although symptoms related to this chemical production are usually absent.

 Additionally, these lesions may be a rare source of superficial siderosis, and thus present with sensory neural impairment, cranial nerve dysfunction and myelopathy 4.

 Paragangliomas of the spine usually arise in the region of the cauda equina, although rare reports of lesions elsewhere along the spine are available.
 They are indolent and considered WHO grade I tumours under the current (2016) WHO classification of CNS tumours 5.